 The purpose of this course is to show that culture and aesthetics are indispensable to real innovation, social change, and sustainable economic development.
-The course will take place in Milan, a world capital of fashion and design, and in Siena, a perfectly preserved medieval city that still holds to what their 14th-century constitution stipulates: that the city’s rulers and citizens work to enhance “the beauty of their city to bring prosperity and growth.”
+The course will take place in Milan, a world capital of fashion and design, and in Siena, a perfectly preserved medieval city that still holds to a stipulation of her 14th-century constitution stipulates: that the city’s rulers and citizens work to enhance “the beauty of their city to bring prosperity and growth.”

 Participants will discuss with prof. Francesco Erspamer the main authors and thinkers that defined the concept of beauty, from Homer, Plato and Immanuel Kant to John Dewey, Crtistin Sartwell, and Elaine Scarry.
 Students will be introduced to topics such as cultural agency, storytelling, design, transgression, innovation, good manners, material culture, rhetoric, visual sociology.
 Readings include Machiavelli’s Prince, Pico della Mirandola’s On the Dignity of Man, Italo Calvino’s Invisible Cities.
 One of the leading experts in cultural economics, prof. Pier Luigi Sacco, will teach several classes on smart cities, new modes of cultural production, and creative industries.

 For more detailed information, see the syllabus.